JayCuthrell/jaycuthrell.com/_pages/disclosure.md

 I may actively trade in the stock market.
 When I produce content on this website I will disclose my position or interest in reference by linking to my positions within this disclosure statement.

-I invest primarily in a variety of funds that may include environmental, social and governance-factors-oriented funds such as ([SHE](https://www.ssga.com/us/en/intermediary/etfs/funds/spdr-ssga-gender-diversity-index-etf-she)) but may also participate in automatic rebalancing services such as Wealthfront.
+I invest primarily in a variety of funds that may include environmental, social and governance-factors-oriented funds such as ([SHE](https://www.ssga.com/us/en/intermediary/etfs/funds/spdr-ssga-gender-diversity-index-etf-she)) but may also participate in automatic balancing services such as Wealthfront.

 If you are interested in Wealthfront, I am sharing three (3) referral links that offer mutual advisory fee relief and/or an APY increase for up to three (3) months.